NP-Vincent/OriginalTorrent/README.md

 - `uploadLimit`: Upload bandwidth limit in bytes per second (`-1` for unlimited).
 - `downloadLimit`: Download bandwidth limit in bytes per second (`-1` for unlimited).
 - `blocklist`: Array of IP addresses or ranges to block.

+### TURN credentials
+Obtain TURN credentials from a provider such as Twilio, Metered, or a self-hosted Coturn server.
+Avoid committing sensitive keys to version control; serve a custom `config.json` or inject the values at deploy time so they remain private.

 ## Development
 This project intentionally avoids build tools and external dependencies.
 Keep contributions self-contained and minimal.
 Run `npm test` if test scripts are added in the future.